dskinner/SublimeAndroid/README.md

 # SublimeAndroid

-This is a work in progress!
+This is a work in progress for SublimeText 3!

 Expects a properly configured android project via sdk command line tools.
 From project directory: